Students have time weekly to browse for and borrow books from the Peter G. library collection.

-Library books can be kept for up to 2 weeks.
-At that time students can renew the book if they would like to keep it, unless it is a very popular book with a waiting list.
+Our library books can be kept for up to 2 weeks.
+Then students can renew the book if they would like to keep it, unless it is a very popular book with a waiting list.

-Lost or damaged books are difficult to replace with our very limited library budget of $3.00/student for the school year.
-Mrs. Glass will first try to work with your son or daughter to solve the problem.
-The next step is an overdue book notice sent home in the Thursday Communication Envelope, then a phone call or e-mail home, if necessary.
-Library materials are subject to the same policy as other Tumwater School District resources such as textbooks, and the replacement cost must be paid by the end of the school year or the office will hold the student's report card.
+Lost or damaged books are difficult to replace with our very limited library budget.
+Mrs. Glass will first try to work directly with your child to solve the problem.
+The next step is an overdue book notice sent home in the Communication Envelope, then a phone call or e-mail home.
+Library materials are subject to the same fine policy as other Tumwater School District resources, such as textbooks.

-Information literacy is an important component of the library curriculum, for which we use the Super3/Big 6 research model.
+Information literacy is an important component of the library curriculum.
 Instruction for responsible use of the Internet is included for all students in accordance with Tumwater School District Policy 4411(pg.
 27), taught in context in Library and (when possible) in collaboration with Technology.
-The K-12 librarians teach from our collaboratively developed Power Standards to support and enrich the classroom curriculum.
+The K-12 librarians teach from our collaboratively developed Standards to support and enrich the classroom curriculum.
 These can be viewed online by grade level and are also posted in the library,

-Donations of gently outgrown books are always welcome!
+Donations of gently outgrown books are always appreciated!